ibm-cloud-docs/watsonxdata/configuring-bob.md

      ```
      {: codeblock}

      The `<console-host>` value is location specific.
-For the appropriate value to use, see [Remote MCP server endpoint](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-rmcp).
+For the appropriate value to use, see [Remote MCP server endpoint](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-rmcp){: external}.
      {: note}

    - **For local MCP server use the following configuration**